Take These 10 Country Roads In Maine For An Unforgettable Scenic Drive

 This 50-mile Northern route connects Kingfield with Sugarloaf, Stratton and Eustis.
 Begin in Kingfield and follow the Carrabassett River for views of Mount Abraham and the Bigelow Range.
 Continue to the end and you'll be at the international border crossing in Coburn Gore.
 Some nice sights along the way include Sugarloaf for skiing, Moose Alley for bowling and maybe even a few steps along the Appalachian Trail for hearty folks.

 This 60-mile route makes for a lovely 2-hour trip in any season.
-If you do it soon, you can make a day of it and take a picnics, do some hiking and check out the local swimming holes.
+If you do it soon, you can make a day of it and take a picnic, do some hiking and check out the local swimming holes.
 Throughout the trip along the Saco River and the Mountain Division Rail, you'll pass sustainable working farms, artisans and pure nature.
 The byway runs between Standish and Fryeburg.

 Choose this route if you're a history buff or if you have a love of adventure, including the desire for a quick rafting trip along the way.
-You'll see evidence of the 19th and 20th century lumber boom in many of the towns on this 78-mile route.
+You'll see evidence of the 19th and 20th-century lumber boom in many of the towns on this 78-mile route.
 In fact, most of the area is working forest and Route 201 continues to be an important trade route between Canada and the US.
 As you pass through these beautiful small towns, make sure to see one of the oldest, continually operating summer music theaters in the US, the Lakewood Theater in Madison.

 Part of Maine's scenic byway system, this 89-mile trip is another one that will take you through the North Woods.
 On this trip you'll go from Baxter State Park to Millinocket where you'll hop onto Route 11 to Medway.
 Here you'll head North on Route 11, eventually following Route 159 to the northern boundary of Baxter State Park at Matagamon.
 You can access the byway from Exit 244 in Medway and Exit 264 in Sherman if you're traveling on I-95.

 This 52-mile route on State Routes 17, 16, and 4 surrounds Rangeley Lake and crosses the Appalachian Trail.
 The most memorable part is, perhaps, the view of Mooselookmeguntic Lake at the Height of Land.
-Depending which season you make the trip, add a detour to Angel Falls, Coos Canyon, Rangeley Lakes State Park, Rangeley Logging Museum or Saddleback Mountain for skiing.
+Depending on which season you make the trip, add a detour to Angel Falls, Coos Canyon, Rangeley Lakes State Park, Rangeley Logging Museum or Saddleback Mountain for skiing.